junxit/us-congress-bills-117/bill.md

     - **(A)** have the potential to create an innovation ecosystem, or enhance existing ecosystems, to translate Technology Research Institute research into applications and products, as appropriate to the topic of each Institute;
     - **(B)** support transdisciplinary research and development across multiple institutions of higher education and organizations;
     - **(C)** support transdisciplinary education activities, including curriculum development, research experiences, and faculty professional development across undergraduate, graduate, and professional academic programs;
-    - **(D)** involve partnerships with multiple types of institutions, including emerging research institutions, HBCUs, and minority serving institutions, and with other Federal agencies, Federal laboratories, industry, state, local, and Tribal governments, labor organizations, civil society organizations, and other entities that may use or be affected by the technology; and
+    - **(D)** involve partnerships with multiple types of institutions, including emerging research institutions, historically Black colleges and universities, Tribal Colleges or Universities, and minority serving institutions, and with other Federal agencies, Federal laboratories, industry, state, local, and Tribal governments, labor organizations, civil society organizations, and other entities that may use or be affected by the technology; and
     - **(E)** include a component that addresses the ethical, societal, safety, and security implications relevant to the application of the technology.
   - **(4)** *Duration*
     - **(A)** *Initial period* An award under this section shall be for an initial period of 5 years.